XRPLF/xrpl.js/docs/index.md

 noFreeze | boolean | *Optional* Permanently give up the ability to freeze individual trust lines.
 This flag can never be disabled after being enabled. passwordSpent | boolean | *Optional* Indicates that the account has used its free SetRegularKey transaction. regularKey | [address](#address),null | *Optional* The public key of a new keypair, to use as the regular key to this account, as a base-58-encoded string in the same format as an account address.
-Use `null` to remove the regular key. requireAuthorization | boolean | *Optional* If set, this account must individually approve other users in order for those users to hold this account’s issuances. requireDestinationTag | boolean | *Optional* Requires incoming payments to specify a destination tag. signers | object | *Optional* Settings that determine what sets of accounts can be used to sign a transaction on behalf of this account using multisigning.
+Use `null` to remove the regular key. requireAuthorization | boolean | *Optional* If set, this account must individually give other users permission to hold this account’s issued tokens. requireDestinationTag | boolean | *Optional* Requires incoming payments to specify a destination tag. signers | object | *Optional* Settings that determine what sets of accounts can be used to sign a transaction on behalf of this account using multisigning.
 *signers.* threshold | integer | A target number for the signer weights.
 A multi-signature from this list is valid only if the sum weights of the signatures provided is equal or greater than this value.
 To delete the signers setting, use the value `0`.